ggbot-org/ggbot/docs/npm-workspaces.md

   ]
 ```

-The root package.json exposes also scripts for the workspace, for example
+The root package.json can expose scripts for the workspace, for example

 ```jsonc
   "scripts": {